ustajan/grasshopper/README.md

 	* ROOT -- optional.
 Has been tested with version 6.16.
 If you do not have ROOT the make process will recognize that and exclude 		it from the build.
 	* When building grasshopper, the compiler might not find the GDML header files.
 In that case just determine the actual file directories, and add them to the include list by appending `-I/directory_to_headers` to the `CPPFLAGS` env variable.

 __Important note__:  these days geant4 primarily works via the cmake framework.
-However grasshopper uses the older Makefile framework.
-It is important that you source the appropriate shell script in geant4 directories to enable all the env. variables that are necessary for Makefile to work correctly.
+However Grasshopper uses the older Makefile framework.
+It is important that you source the appropriate shell script in Geant4 directories to enable all the env.
+Variables that are necessary for Makefile to work correctly.
 In my particular case I have the following line in my .bashrc file, please modify this accordingly for your build/configuration:

 `. /usr/local/geant4/geant4.10.05-install/share/Geant4-10.5.0/geant4make/geant4make.sh`

-If all the regular geant4 installations and configurations are ready, then the user can get the code by
+If all the regular Geant4 installations and configurations are ready, then the user can get the code by

 `> git clone git@github.com:ustajan/grasshopper.git`

-To build
+To Build
 ==
 `> cd grasshopper`

 `> make`

-To run
+To Run
 ==
 `> grasshopper input.gdml output.root`

 Tutorial
 ==
 The best way to learn how to use grasshopper is by using the tutorial on the project wiki, [here](https://github.com/ustajan/grasshopper/wiki).
 You can also get there by going to Wiki link above.

 Input
 ==